garagehive/garagehive.github.io/docs/garagehive-reviewing-online-bookings-and-enquiries.md

    ![](media/garagehive-reviewing-onlinebooking-and-enquiries5.png)

 6. The details provided by the customer in online booking form are show at the **Online Booking Customer Details** section where they can be edited.
-7. Use the **Lookup address from postcode** to update the customers address - if necessary.
+7. Use the **Lookup address from postcode** to update the customer's address - if necessary.
 8. To create a new customer from the online booking details, select the **Create New Customer** option.
 Click **OK** when done.

    ![](media/garagehive-reviewing-onlinebooking-and-enquiries6.png)